dasmith/IsisWorld/README.md

 ## Environment function

-This specifies how to build an IsisWorld.
+This function `Scenario.environment()` specifies how to generate an IsisWorld.
 The classes that are initialized correspond to objects in the `isis_objects/generators.py` file.
+Properties like scale, length, and width are commonly drawn at random from values defined uniformly over an interval; however, these can be fixed by specifying a particular value as a keyword argument, as has been done for the `kitchen` object.

 ## Tasks